 Once the Monolith was finished, Leech's new interest in construction took her outdoors, painting at a travel easel.
 She is now actively following numerous building projects that are dramatically changing the cityscape, such as Hudson Yards, Billionaire’s Row on West 57th Street, the new MoMA tower on 53rd Street, and One Vanderbilt rising next to Grand Central Station.

-I work from the same vantage points multiple times over months and years.
-It is the in-between building stages that capture my imagination.
-It has been an incredible journey to chronicle these impossibly tall buildings as they rise from holes in the ground, surrounded and crowned by towering cranes.
-I stand at street level, dwarfed by massive forms, striving to capture the light and weather as they change endlessly across a mountainous architectural landscape where each time I come back the structures have changed!
+Leech works from the same vantage points multiple times over months and years.
+It is the in-between building stages that capture her imagination.
+"It has been an incredible journey to chronicle these impossibly tall buildings as they rise from holes in the ground, surrounded and crowned by towering cranes.
+I stand at street level, dwarfed by massive forms, striving to capture the light and weather as they change endlessly across a mountainous architectural landscape where each time I come back the structures have changed!"

 Gwyneth Leech's construction site artwork has been featured on NY1 television news, in the Village Voice, on multiple art and real estate blogs and in international print media.
 It is the subject of a multi-award winning short documentary, The Monolith, from New York City director Angelo Guglielmo which was awarded top prize at the Istanbul Architecture and Urban Films Festival in 2019.
 In November 2019, her construction paintings were featured on 1700 video kiosks across all five boroughs as part of Link NYC's "Art on Link" public art project.